l3p-cv/lost/docs/docs/frontend_development/style_guide.md

 When it comes to placement from left to right or up to down, the buttons are ordered by function.
-Since these functions have designated colors, we can also say, that the buttons are therfore ordered by color.
+Since these functions have designated colors, we can also say, that the buttons are therefore ordered by color.

 With that in mind, the order is as follows: